withbelay/style/Style/Frontend/index.md

 There are 3 driving concepts behind this style guide and our engineering philosophy in general:

 1. Keep it Simple - Code should be straightforward and understandable by other engineers with as little effort as possible.
 Avoid sprawling conditionals, make the states components can be in as obvious as possible, and break things up into multiple functions/components when complexity adds up
 2. Keep it Terse - Code should be as compact as it needs to be without any excess fluff.
 Prefer implicit over explicit.
-JSX should be as optimal as possible without any unecessary components or styles.
+JSX should be as optimal as possible without any unnecessary components or styles.
 3. Keep it Clean - Use ESLint to automatically format your code to our standards.
 Use whitespace to break up constant declarations from function declarations and the JSX.
 Don't leave any unused variables or imports.

 ## Avoid These